-Sentimental keepsakes, mementos and memorabilia.
-It’s one of the toughest categories that I go through with clients.
+Sentimental keepsakes, mementos, and memorabilia.
+It’s one of the toughest categories that I go through with clients, and I talk quite a bit about this in my book, Clever Girl’s Guide to Living with Less.
 I bet it’s a tough one for you, too.

 So, what do keepsakes look like to the untrained eye?